The Non-Paradox Of Highly Successful Profit-From-Purpose Businesses

 I’m sorry you don’t understand that purpose is marketing spend for the new generation.

-“Why don’t you just earn your wealth first, and then donate it afterwards?”
+“Why don’t you just earn your wealth first, and then donate it afterward?”

 Why don’t you want to build highly profitable business that can provide impact more reliably than your future donations?